Factbox: The wealthy behind U.S. presidential race

 RESTORE OUR FUTURE

 * Bob Perry - Houston builder who was a major donor to Swift Boat Veterans for Truth, a group that helped undermine 2004 Democratic presidential nominee John Kerry by attacking his Vietnam War record.
-Total donations: $8 million
+He is also a longtime supporter of Texas Governor Rick Perry.
+Total donations: $4 million

-* Sheldon Adelson - billionaire Las Vegas casino magnate who built the Venetian hotel and casino.
-Donation: $5 million

 * F8 LLC and Eli Publishing - Provo, Utah-based firms that share an address.
 Both have been linked to former executives of Nu Skin, a Utah-based skin care and cosmetics company.
 Total donations: $2 million